transferhp/CloudCertificationNotes/notes/AWS/aws_machine_learning_specialty.md

     * deploying to edge devices (**SageMaker Neo**)
     * accelerating deep learning inference (**Elastic Inference**)
     * automatic scaling (increase # of endpoints)

+###  4.1. <a name='Built-inalgorithms'></a>Built-in algorithms

+* Linear Learner

+  * input:

+        RecordIO in float 32 (Recommended)
+        CSV (first column is the label followed by feature data) Pipe mode works best for large dataset

+  * normalize data upfront or let linear learner normalize your data for you

+  * shuffle data to get good results

+  * offer L1 and L2 regularization

+  * Hyperparameters: **multi-class weights**, **learning rate** and **batch size**

+  * benefits from more than one machine other than multiple GPU on one machine

+* XGBoost

+  * input:

+        CSV
+        LibSVM
+        RecordIO
+        Protobuf
+        Parquet

+* Seq2Seq

+  * input:

+        RecordIO or protobuf
+        Tokens are integer

+  * **blue score** and **perplexity** are well suited for measuring machine translation problem

+  * only support training on one machine

+* DeepAR

+  * used for forecasting one-dimensional time series data

+  * input:

+        Json Line format
+        Gzip file
+        Parquet